shanmitchell/shanmitchell.github.io/samples/feature-launch-docs.md

-# Feature Launch Documentation & Release Notes (AI Product)
+# Feature Launch Documentation & Release Notes

 ## What it is
 A reconstructed (non-proprietary) example showing how I document a new feature for an AI-driven product, including Help Center updates and release notes aligned to a product launch.